SirPepe/ornament/Readme.md

 // Test.reactToChanges() gets called asynchronously by the observer
 ```

 `@observe()` always observes the element that the decorated method belongs to and its reactions are always observably (heh) asynchronous.
 The decorator does little more than create an observer object with the options provided and the decorated method as the callback function.
-In theory this should work with every kind of DOM-related observer but has only been tested with MutationObserver, ResizeObserver and IntersectionObserver so far.
+In theory this should work with every kind of DOM-related observer, but has only been tested with MutationObserver, ResizeObserver and IntersectionObserver so far.

 #### Options for `@observe()`